Table of Contents

-Malignant growth, which is really hard for the timely diagnostics in this part of the body, is detected with the help of CT and endoscopic ultrasonography.
+Malignant growth is difficult to diagnose in its early and curable stage because of the location of the esophagus deep in the body and its absence of peritoneal coverage.
+It is detected with the help of CT scans and endoscopic ultrasonography.
 The majority of benign tumors of the esophagus are accessible for pharmacological, endoscopic means of examination, and surgery despite the fact that they are difficult for the performance here.

 Pathophysiology of Esophageal Stricture

 There are particular reasons for peptic esophageal strictures that are:

 - Gastroesophageal reflux-provoked esophagitis, originating in the 3-4 cm long squamo-columnar junction.

 - Dysfunction of the lower esophageal sphincter (LES) caused by decreased pressure in this unit of the esophagus leads to the development of peptic strictures.
 A LES pressure of less than 8mm Hg contributes to the development of a peptic stricture.